 In a scene reminiscent to yesteryear, the first basemen leave their mitt in the field between innings throughout Montreal's 3-2 victory over the Cubs.
 The Expos' first baseman David Segui is really sharing his glove with Chicago's Mark Grace, whose equipment did not arrive at Olympic Stadium, due to a shipping error.

-Pitching for the first time in Fenway not wearing a Red Sox uniform, Roger Clemens strikes out sixteen as the Blue Jays defeat Boston, 3-1.
+Roger Clemens, pitching in Fenway for the first time as an opponent, strikes out sixteen when Blue Jays defeat Boston, 3-1.
 During the game, it appears the 'Rocket' is continually glaring up at Dan Duquette in the general manager's suite.

 In front of a full house at Three Rivers Stadium on Jackie Robinson Night, two Pirates pitchers throw the first extra inning combined no-hitter in big league history.
 Ricardo Rinon takes over in the tenth inning to preserve starter Francisco Cordova's effort and gets the win when Mark Smith pinch hits a three-run walk-off homer in the bottom of the inning.